bhisaac/5eFP/5eFP-SRD.md

 When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.

+- +3⛁ \[level 2] Choose one additional favored enemy and an associated language.
+- +3⛁ \[level 5] Choose one additional favored enemy and an associated language.

 ## Natural Explorer

 You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.
 Choose one type of favored terrain: arctic, coast, desert, forest, grassland, mountain, or swamp.
 While in your favored terrain, proficient ability checks related to your favored terrain gain expertise.
 (Expertise allows you to add your level to your bonus twice.)